Precision Air Flight 494

-Precision Air Flight 494 (PW494) was a scheduled domestic passenger flight within Tanzania, from Julius Nyerere International Airport to Bukoba Airport via Mwanza Airport.
-On 6 November 2022, the ATR 42–500 plane crashed in Lake Victoria while attempting to land at Bukoba during bad weather and low visibility.
+Precision Air Flight 494 was a scheduled domestic passenger flight within Tanzania, from Julius Nyerere International Airport to Bukoba Airport via Mwanza Airport.
+On 6 November 2022, the ATR 42-500 plane crashed in Lake Victoria while attempting to land at Bukoba during bad weather and low visibility.
 Nineteen people were killed, including both pilots who drowned before rescue workers could reach them.

 Background

 Aircraft

-5H-PWF, the aircraft involved, seen at Toulouse–Blagnac Airport in 2010, while still wearing its test registration, F-WWLA.

-The aircraft involved in the accident was a 12-year-old ATR 42–500 named "Bukoba," with serial number 819, registered as 5H-PWF.
+The aircraft involved in the accident was a 12-year-old ATR 42-500 named "Bukoba," with serial number 819, registered as 5H-PWF.
 It was delivered to Precision Air in August 2010.
 The aircraft was powered by two Pratt & Whitney Canada PW127 turboprop engines.

 Passengers and crew

 There were 39 passengers and 4 crew members on board, including one infant.
 The majority of those were Tanzanians, and local media stated that at least two were Kenyans, including the first officer.

 The Captain on board flight 494 was identified as 64 year old Buruhani Rubaga; the co-pilot was 46 year old Peter Odhiambo.
 Rubega had 23,515 flight hours, with 11,919 being on the ATR-42.
 Odhiambo had 1,700 of his 2,109 flight hours in the type.
 Of the 43 people on board, 19 died, including both pilots, who drowned before rescue workers could reach them.